YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip set -region -journal=enable,before_images,allocation=50000,ext=5000 "*"

 This example enables journaling with BEFORE_IMAGES on all regions of the current Global Directory and gives each journal file an ALLOCATION of 50000 blocks and an EXTENSION of 5000 blocks.
-If the regions have significantly different levels of update, use several MUPIP SET -FILE or -REGION commands.
+If the regions have significantly different levels of update, use several MUPIP SET FILE or REGION commands.

 Example: